 A bit of internet research revealed that there was only one.
 The Inthanon Stream Toad (Ansonia inthanon), a small dark frog with yellowish markings, matched my frog find perfectly.
 You can see pictures of the frog here and here and here.

-There were two especially interesting facts I learned about the species.
-First off, it was a recent discovery, having only been known to science since 1998.
+There were two amazing facts I learned about the species.
+First, it was a recent discovery, having only been known to science since 1998.
 Even more fascinating, it was only known from two spots in the world!
 The species was first found in streams on the tallest mountain in Thailand, Doi Inthanon, and later in Thongphaphum in Kanchanaburi Province.
 And nowhere else.

-I had found the third locality ever for the species.
-Since Doi Suthep is only 50km away from Doi Inthanon, it isn’t exactly a surprising find.
-It is still neat to be able to expand the known range of the species.
-With a little bit of luck, the Inthanon Stream Toads will survive in all three locations for many decades and centuries to come.
+I had discovered the third locality ever for the species.
+Since Doi Suthep is only 50km away from Doi Inthanon, it isn’t exactly a surprising find, but it is still neat to have expanded the known range of the species.
+With a little bit of luck and careful preservation of their habitat, the Inthanon Stream Toads will survive in all three locations for many decades and centuries to come.